software-mansion/starknet.py/docs/migration_guide.rst

 0.21.0 Migration guide
 **********************

-Version 0.21.0 of **starknet.py** comes with support for RPC 0.7.0 and python 3.12!
+Version 0.21.0 of **starknet.py** comes with support for RPC 0.7.0!

-New classes added to mirror the recent changes in the RPC v0.7.0 specification include:
-:class:`StarknetBlockWithReceipts`, :class:`PendingStarknetBlockWithReceipts`, :class:`TransactionWithReceipt` :class:`DataResources`.

 0.21.0 Targeted versions
 ------------------------